 It might seem counterintuitive that the world’s most expensive stock could be considered a good value, but consider this: Berkshire Hathaway is a holding company for businesses representing dozens of brands in industries as diverse as insurance, freight rail transportation, utilities, furniture, confections, batteries and recreational vehicles, to name a few, and it’s helmed by one of the world’s most successful value investors.

-Berkshire Hathaway shares are down over 10% since the beginning of the year and over 2% from a year ago.
-But the company is flush with cash it can use to gobble up growth stocks and buy back more shares, Seeking Alpha noted.
+Diversified earnings and excellent management bode well for patient investors.
+Plus Berkshire Hathaway is flush with cash it can use to gobble up growth stocks and buy back shares, Seeking Alpha noted.

 Good To Know

 Experts recommend investing in stocks over bonds if your goal is growth and you have a strong appetite for risk.
 Although stocks are more volatile than bonds, historically, they have produced larger long-term gains.
 If investing in individual stocks is too risky for you, consider a mutual fund that invests in a basket of growth stocks.

 Stock Investment FAQHere are the answers to some of the most frequently asked questions about investing in stocks in 2023.